 After a long downtrend, the formation of an Inverted Hammer is bullish because prices hesitated their move downward by increasing significantly during the day.
 Nevertheless, sellers came back into the stock, future, or currency and pushed prices back near the open, but the fact that prices were able to increase significantly shows that bulls are testing the power of the bears.
 What happens on the next day after the Inverted Hammer pattern is what gives traders an idea as to whether or not prices will go higher or lower.

 Inverted Hammer Candlestick Chart Example

 The chart below of the S&P 500 Futures contract shows the Inverted Hammer foreshadowing future price increases:

 In the chart above of e-mini future, the market began the day by gapping down.
 Prices moved higher, until resistance and supply was found at the high of the day.
 The bulls' excursion upward was halted and prices ended the day below the open.

 Confirmation that the dowtrend was in trouble occured the next day when the E-mini S&P 500 Futures contract gapped up the next day and continued to move upward, creating a bullish green candle.
-To some traders, this confirmation candle, plus the fact that the downward trendline resistance was broken, gave the signal to go long.
+To some traders, this confirmation candle, plus the fact that the downward trendline resistance was broken, gave them a potential signal to go long.

-It is important to repeat, that the Inverted Hammer formation is not the signal to go long; other indicators such as a trendline break or confirmation candle should be used to generate the actual buy signal.
+It is important to repeat, that the Inverted Hammer formation is not the signal to go long; other indicators such as a trendline break or confirmation candle should be used to generate potential buy signal.